 Cardio, short for cardiovascular, exercise means “of, relating to, or involving the heart and blood vessels.”
 When you get your heart rate up above your resting state, this is known as cardiovascular exercise.

 The harder you work your heart, the more calories you are going to burn.
-When you jog vs. sprint, the sprinting requires more oxygen and more energy.
+When you jog vs. sprint, sprinting requires more oxygen and more energy.

 The cardio people think, well, I need to burn calories to lose weight.
 And cardio burns more calories per hour than weight-lifting because my heart rate is higher for a longer period.
 Therefore, cardio will help me lose weight better than weight-lifting.
 Plus, I won’t get bulky from carrying around big muscles.